volard/os-knowledge-base/FTP.md

+---
+tags: definition
-> File Transfer Protocol
+aliases: File Transfer Protocol
+sources:
+---

-for transferring files between a client and a server.
+> A standard communication protocol used for the transfer of computer files from a server to a client on a computer network.

+Often secured with SSL/TLS (FTPS) or replaced with [[SSH File Transfer Protocol]] (SFTP).